 - The ponds are oversized for the current population.
-There is an opportunity for a trade waste agreement with Riverlands Meat Processors to accept pre-treated effluent from their adjacent oxidation ponds. - Large portions of the network are laid across private property causing issues around maintenance access and property subdivision development.
+There is an opportunity for a trade waste agreement with Riverlands Meat Processors to accept pre-treated effluent from their adjacent oxidation ponds in the future. - Large portions of the network are laid across private property causing issues around maintenance access and property subdivision development.